Peptide-loading complex: Overview

 In general, preliminary MHC-I heavy chains are chaperoned by the calnexin–calreticulin system in the ER.
 Together with β2-microglobulin (β2m), MHC-I heavy chains form assemblies of heterodimers that act as receptors for antigenic peptides.
 Empty MHC-I heterodimers are recruited by calreticulin and form short-lived macromolecular PLC where the chaperone tapasin further provides stabilization in the MHC-I molecules.
 Furthermore, ERp57 and tapasin form disulfide-linked conjugates, and tapasin is crucial for maintaining the structural stability of the PLC as well as facilitating optimal peptide loading.
 After final quality control, during which MHC-I heterodimers undergo peptide editing, stable peptide–MHC-I complexes are released to the cell surface for T-cell recognition.
 The PLC can serve a large variety of MHC-I allomorphs, thus playing a central role in the differentiation and priming of T lymphocytes, and in controlling viral infections and tumour development.

 Structure

-So far, only the structure of human PLC has been elucidated using single-particle electron cryo-microscopy (cryo-EM).
-The structural organization consists of tapasin, calreticulin, ERp57, and MHC-I molecules that are centered around TAP, bearing a pseudo-symmetric orientation.
-PLC size is 150 Å by 150 Å with a total height of 240 Å across the ER membrane.
-Two opposing tapasin molecules shape the central domain in the PLC.
-In this model, residue E225 of the N-terminal immunoglobulin-like domain of one molecule and R60, which is located in the short helical motif of the seven-stranded N-terminal β-barrel of the second molecule, in salt-bridge distance.
-These residues are conserved among jawed vertebrates, but missing in avian PLC.
-This is consistent with the existence of a single copy of tapasin in avian PLC and the absence of an N-terminal transmembrane domain (TMD0) in avian TAP1.
-The ER-luminal domains of the opposing tapasin molecules are tilted 30° towards each other, positioning the two membrane entry points of the transmembrane helices 60 Å apart.
-The resulting domain twist excludes binding of calreticulin or calnexin to the glycan of the dimeric tapasin scaffold and explains why only mature tapasin can assemble into the PLC.
-Another structural feature is that ERp57 in its typical U-shaped conformation is complexed to tapasin via the catalytically active a and a′ domains.
-The unexpected orientation of tapasin enables the C-terminal extension of the a′ domain of the trans ERp57 to interact with the C-terminal immunoglobulin-like domain of the cis tapasin, potentially adding to the stability of the PLC.